eXqusic/AnimationsBeFastPlus/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots/Video**
 If applicable, add screenshots or video to help explain your problem.

+**Crash log**
+If applicable, upload crash log from Cr4shed to pastebin.com and provide link.

 **iDevice Information (Must include information below!):
  - Device:
  - iOS Version: